-According to a study by the German Academic Exchange Service (DAAD) employees place greater value on graduates acquiring international experience and soft skills than on having finished their studies in the shortest possible time.
-Ansbach University of Applies Sciences therefore encourages students to take advantage of the opportunities to go abroad, either for a study semester or for study-related practical training in an international company.
+According to a study by the German Academic Exchange Service (DAAD) employers today place greater value on graduates acquiring experience and soft skills abroad than on a short duration of study.
+Ansbach University of Applied Sciences therefore advises students to take advantage of the opportunities offered by a stay abroad, whether as a study semester at a partner university or study-related practical training with an international company.

 Living and studying abroad improves your